VectorInstitute/cyclops/README.md

 Now, you can navigate to the notebook's ``Kernel`` tab and set it as ``<name_of_kernel>``.

-Tutorial notebooks in ``docs/source/tutorials`` can be useful to view the functionality of the framework.

 ## 🎓 Citation
 Reference to cite when you use CyclOps in a project or a research paper:
 ```